 Sheppard Mullin is a full-service law firm that handles corporate and technology matters, high-stakes litigation and complex financial transactions.
-With 1,000 attorneys working in 15 offices in North America, Europe and Asia, we offer global solutions to our clients around the world, providing seamless representation in multiple jurisdictions.
+With over 1,000 attorneys across 16 offices in North America, Europe and Asia, we offer global solutions to our clients around the world, providing seamless representation in multiple jurisdictions.